London

 1.1 Historical engravings and prints

-Ok, this is a personal obsession of mine, but I recognise it might not be for everyone.
-Listed here are the places that look like they have good stocks at my price point (i.e. tending to 1-3 digit price facsimile engraving and copy engraving or ephemera rather than 4-digit-price original old masters or whatever).
+OK, this is a personal obsession of mine, but I recognise it might not be for everyone.
+Listed here are the places that look like they have good stock at my price point (i.e. tending towards 1–3-digit-price facsimile engravings, copy engravings, or ephemera rather than 4-digit-price original old masters or whatever).

 2 London governance is cooked like only the English can cook it

 London is a cabinet of governance curiosities.
-Over a millennium of never-fully-resolved power struggles, it’s accumulated an incredible collection of bizarre case studies in not really redesigning anything, and instead just adding more layers and carve-outs on top of the old ones.
+After more than a millennium of never-fully-resolved power struggles, it’s accumulated an incredible collection of bizarre case studies in not really redesigning anything—just adding more layers and carve-outs on top of the old ones.

 The full story of how it got this way is beyond me, but I rustled up some highlights.